 Yannis Papastamatiou is an Assistant Professor at FIU in the Department of Biological Sciences.
 With close to 60 research publications, Yannis is one of the world’s leading shark behavioral ecologists.
 His work has been featured on National Geographic and BBC.
 Yannis’ use of new tag technologies on species ranging from pelagic oceanic whitetips to home-ranging reef sharks has advanced the field of predator ecology and led to evidence-based marine protected area zoning.

 Laura García Barcia is a Ph.D. candidate in the FIU PEC Lab.
 She is an environmental biologist particularly interested in marine wildlife conservation and her research focuses on two main topics: the shark fin trade and the impacts of heavy metal pollution on coastal shark species.
 Through the use of genetics and toxicology, she explores fascinating questions, including identifying where shark fins sold in Hong Kong come from, if shark fin soup is a safe product to consume for humans, and at what life stage sharks are more vulnerable to pollutants in the water.
-Laura also serves as the lead scientist for ANGARI’s “Coastal Ocean Explorers: Sharks” at-sea education program.
+Laura is passionate about public education, and the ultimate goal of her research is to inform conservation measures that help improve the status of shark populations.